Ben-Tay/Networks/Network Types.md

 * Wireless LAN, links two or more devices using wireless communication to form a LAN within a limited area,
 * such as `a home, school, computer lab, campus, office building`
-* Through a `gateway device (router)`, a WLAN can also provide a connection to the wider Internet.
+* Through a `gateway device (router)`, a WLAN can also provide a connection to the wider Internet such as  via wifi signals from
+`wifi routers, modems, and wireless access points`.
 * WLANs are used in smartphones, tablets, laptops, and gaming consoles.
+* Advantages: Reliability and versatility.
+High data transmission rates.
+Easier to manage.
+* Disadvantages: Smaller network coverage area.
+The number of devices affects speed.
+There are security risks.
+* Examples: `Wifi-5`

 #### Metropolitian Area Network (MAN)
 * Metropolitan Area Network,is a network that spans an entire city, a campus, or a small region.
 * MANs are sometimes referred to as CANs (Campus Area Networks).
 * A MAN is optimized for a larger geographical area than a LAN, ranging from several building blocks to entire cities.
 * A MAN is typically formed from connecting several LANs
-* Eg: `cable tv networks, telephone networks or any free or public wifi system provided to city residents`
+* Eg: `cable tv networks, telephone networks providing high speed DSL lines or any free or public wifi system provided to city residents`
+* `MAN or WMAN`:
+Covers multiple city locations.
+Is easy to use, extend, and exchange.
+And is managed by an ISP, government entity, or corporation.
+* `Disadvantages`: Requires special user permissions.
+Has the higher costs and security risks that come with larger networks.
+* Examples: `WiMax` is a WMAN that connects several LANS together

 #### Wide Area Network (WAN)
-* Wide Area Network, is a network that extends over a large geographic area.
+* Wide Area Network, is a network that provides `global coverage`
 * Often established with `leased telecommunication circuits`
 * Often used by Schools, Businesses and Government entities to relay data from almost anywhere in the world
-* Eg: `The internet`
+* Eg: `The internet and the cellular network`.

 #### Virtual Private Network (VPN)
 * Virtual Networks are `software-based`